-Rezoning Activity in Miami-Dade County
+Rezoning Decisions in Miami-Dade County

 Rezoning is one of the most actively tracked zoning topics in Miami-Dade County, FL.
 ZoneWire has analyzed 2 council meetings and detected 13 instances of rezoning activity.
 Below are the most recent discussions.